debaonline4u/C_Programming/README.md

 	Bucket Sort

 ## Linked List
-	Adding Node to Linked List
-		Add node at front, at last and at any desired location.
-	Deleting Node from Linked List
-		Delete note from front, from last and at any desired location.
-	Searching an element in Linked List
+	Adding Node to Linked List (Add node at front, at last and at any desired location) Deleting Node from Linked List (Delete note from front, from last and at any desired location) Searching an element in Linked List
-	Traversing a Linked List
-		Both Iterative and Recurssive approach.
+	Traversing a Linked List (Both Iterative and Recurssive approach)